jwrg/paipo/README.md

 to do stuff, and each of those stuffs ought to require a component or components (i.e., middleware) to deal with and/or accomplish said stuffs.
-Any and all middleware one adds are expected to be compatible with Koa v2.
-Still nailing down a node version at this time.
+Any and all middleware one adds are expected to be compatible with Koa v2 (still nailing down a strictly required node version at this time).

 ### Current Components